 My parents are from India but I grew up in Alabama in a small town called Gadsden.
-We were one of the first immigrant families and I have warm childhood memories, especially of my teachers who I felt always had my best interests in mind, My husband and I purposefully chose to live in Doylestown because of the excellent public schools for our kids, who are in 8th grade at Lenape Middle School and 6th grade at Doyle Elementary.
+We were one of the first immigrant families and I have warm childhood memories, especially of my teachers who I felt always had my best interests in mind, My husband and I purposefully chose to live in Doylestown because of the excellent public schools for our kids, who are in 7th and 9th grade at Lenape Middle School.

 We can elevate our kids by nurturing our community, providing good administration, supporting our teachers, and informing parents.
 Twenty years of engineering experience have shown me that you can find solutions to even the most complicated problems, you just need to get all the stakeholders to talk to each other and not at each other.
 People will differ on how that should be done and that is ok, in fact it is a strength!

 I want to further advance our technology curriculum to promote skills for the digital age.
 We must engender safety by building strong privacy and security guardrails in these virtual spaces.